Ms. Jessica Fraser

 Home & Family

 I grew up in Algona, Iowa, and all of my parents still live in Iowa.
-My mom and her husband live in Algona, my dad and his wife are in Forest City, and my stepdad and his wife live in Waukee.
-I am the oldest child, and I have several siblings: Gabe, Mike, Jenny, and Jeremiah.
-My youngest brother, Zach, passed away in 2005.
-I also have a bunch of nieces and nephews.
-I have a grown-up son named Blake who is 25.
-He lives in Petoskey, Michigan, where he is a manager at Wendy's.
-My first year teaching at Southland, I lived in Faribault, Minnesota, and I drove eighty miles to school each morning and eighty miles home again each evening.
+My mom and her husband live in Algona, my dad and his wife are also in Algona, and my stepdad and his wife live in Waukee.
+I am the oldest child, and I have several siblings: Gabe, Mike, Jenny, and Jeremiah; my youngest brother, Zach, passed away in 2005.
+I also have several nieces and nephews.
+I have a grown-up son named Blake who is twenty-six.
+He lives in Petoskey, Michigan, where he works at Gordon Food Supply.
+My first year teaching at Southland, I lived in Faribault, and I drove here every day.
 That was A LOT of time in the car.
-I moved to Adams in 2016, and to LeRoy in 2018, where I live with my sweetheart, Ben, and his two kids.
-Max is in sixth grade and Ayla is in fourth grade.
+I moved to Adams in 2016, and then to LeRoy in 2018, where I live with my sweetheart, Ben Reburn, and his children.
+Max is in seventh grade and Ayla is in fifth grade.
 We have two cockatiels.
 I have had, Petey, the gray bird, since 2006, and Jasper, the yellow bird, since 2010.